 Hyoscyamine Sulfate Oral Drops Dosage and Administration

-1/4 to 1 mL every four hours or as directed by health care provider.
+Pediatric patients 2 to under 12 years of age: 1/4 to 1 mL every four hours or as needed.
 Do not exceed 6 mL in 24 hours.

-The package of Hyoscyamine Sulfate Oral Drops includes a dropper having markings of 3, 4, 5 DROPS, and 0.25 mL.
-The approximate equivalent amount of Hyoscyamine Sulfate drops (mL) and its equivalent amount of Hyoscyamine Sulfate (mg) for each marking are as follows:
+Package of Hyoscyamine Sulfate Oral Drops is accompanied with a dropper having markings of 3, 4, 5 DROPS, and 0.25 mL.
+The approximate equivalent amount of hyoscyamine sulfate drops (mL) and its equivalent amount of hyoscyamine sulfate (mg) for each marking are as follows:

 How is Hyoscyamine Sulfate Oral Drops Supplied

 Hyoscyamine Sulfate Oral Drops (hyoscyamine sulfate oral solution, USP, 0.125 mg per mL) is clear colored, grape flavored and contains no alcohol or sugar.
 It is supplied in a 15 mL bottle with a calibrated dropper (NDC 58657-428-15).